TIPS FOR CHOOSING THE BEST SOCIAL MEDIA FOR YOU

--Determine your GOALS of what you want to have happen as a result of your social media efforts.
+- Determine your GOALS of what you want to have happened as a result of your social media efforts.

--Be sure to still have some live quality time of engaging with those who are connected to you.
+- Be sure to still have some live quality time engaging with those who are connected to you.

 These tips will help you solidify your social media plan and pick the outlets that work best for you.